 Question: How many cells do I need for CMO labeling when using the 3' CellPlex Kit for Cell Multiplexing?

-We do not recommend or support performing CMO labeling if you have fewer than 100,000 cells/nuclei per sample.
-Using fewer than 100,000 cells is likely to lead to poor CellPlex assay performance, for two reasons:
+We do not recommend or support performing CMO labeling using protocol CG000391 if you have fewer than 100,000 cells/nuclei per sample.
+Using fewer than 100,000 cells/nuclei is likely to lead to poor CellPlex assay performance, for two reasons:

-- The CMO labeling protocol includes multiple wash steps post CMO labeling, which are essential to reduce background from unbound CMOs.
-It is absolutely critical to removal all of the supernatant after each wash step.
+- The CMO labeling protocol includes multiple wash steps post CMO labeling in 2 ml tubes.
+These wash steps are essential to reduce background from unbound CMOs.
+It is absolutely critical to remove all of the supernatant after each wash step.
 When working with fewer than 100,000 cells/nuclei, the pellet may be difficult to see, which makes it very challenging to fully remove the supernatant.
-Incomplete removal of the supernatant will lead to high background in the final CellPlex data, which will prevent accurate CMO tag assignment.
+Incomplete removal of the supernatant may lead to high background in the final CellPlex data, which may prevent accurate CMO tag assignment.

 - We expect to lose between 30% and 70% of the starting cells/nuclei during the wash steps.
 If fewer than 100,000 cells/nuclei are used as input, there may not be sufficient cells/nuclei remaining after CMO labeling for accurate cell counting, pooling, and loading onto the chip.